ciscoheat/mithril-hx/README.md

     }

     public function view() {
-        // Return an array of elements.
+        // Automatically return an array of m() elements:
         [
             // Display an input field.
             m("input", {
-                // Listens to the "oninput" event of the field and will
+                // Listens to the "oninput" event of the input field and
-                // set user.name with the fields "value" attribute.
+                // will set user.name to the field's "value" attribute:
                 oninput: M.withAttr("value", user.name),
-                // The redraw triggered by the event will
+                // The redraw triggered by the above event will
-                // get and display the latest value automatically.
+                // update the value from the model automatically:
                 value: user.name()
             }),
             // Display a div with class .user and some style